Drive Better Customer Engagement

 Brands today hold the key to customer engagement, inviting customers through website, social media and many other channels, to interact and engage.
 When companies let customers decide how they’d like to engage, they hold a better sense to uncover the interactions that they find valuable.
 Brands using omnichannel communication strategies make it easier for consumers to engage with a company using their preferred models and channels of communication.

 Beyond the choice of communication, customer engagement is also about the different levels of customer engagement.
 Some consumers will have a deeper and more repeating level of communication, as opposed to others.

 For example, a new shopper might engage by downloading your e-book or following you on social media, but this engagement is rather different from someone who’s placed 7 orders in the last year and has referred your service to a colleague or a friend.
-Frequent and valuable engagement with users ensures long-term, loyal customers according to a study by Ray Wang of Constellation Research.
+Frequent and valuable engagement with users ensures long-term, loyal customers according to research.

 Picture 1.
 Customer engagement